Ethiopia Airlines crash report focuses on Boeing's faulty systems

-ADDIS ABABA (Reuters) - Faulty systems on a Boeing 737 MAX plane were singled out in Ethiopian investigators’ interim report on last year’s Ethiopian Airlines crash that killed 157 people, pressuring the U.S. manufacturer on the eve of the disaster’s anniversary.
+ADDIS ABABA (Reuters) - Ethiopian investigators singled out faulty systems on a Boeing (BA.N) 737 MAX plane in an interim report on last year’s Ethiopian Airlines crash that killed 157 people, piling pressure on the U.S. jetmaker on the eve of the disaster’s anniversary.

 The accident, following the 2018 crash of the same model plane in Indonesia killing 189 people, led to the grounding of Boeing’s 737 MAX worldwide, wiped billions off the company’s value and sparked hundreds of lawsuits from bereaved families.

-Monday’s report identified no issues with the airline or pilots’ handling of the brand new 737 MAX which crashed shortly after take-off.
+Monday’s report focused purely on technical matters and identified no issues with the airline or pilots’ handling of the brand-new 737 MAX, which crashed shortly after take-off.

-Inaccurate sensor readings activated the MCAS anti-stall system that pointed the plane’s nose down as pilots struggled to right it, the report said.
-Moments before impact, the plane was pointing down 40 degrees and hurtling to the ground at more than 500 feet per second.
+Inaccurate sensor readings activated the MCAS anti-stall system that pushed the plane down as pilots struggled to right it, the report said.
+The fully loaded jet burrowed into a field with its nose down 40 degrees and dropping at 500 feet a second.

 “Most of the wreckage was found buried in the ground,” it said.

-The detailed interim report here bolstered the findings of Ethiopia's initial assessment, which linked the crash to a Boeing automated system.
+The interim report here bolstered findings of Ethiopia's initial assessment, which linked the crash to a Boeing automated system.
 It said two sensors recording the plane's angle - known as the "angle of attack" or AOA - differed in readings by 59 degrees.

-“The left AOA values were erroneous and reached 74.5°,” the report said.
+Under the plane’s design, regulators have found that flight computers were only capable of consulting one AOA sensor at a time, meaning there was no backup beyond the presence of trained crew, due to miscalculation of the risks of failure.

+The 130-page report devoted some 20 pages to listing a cascade of problems caused by the loss of accurate AOA data, including flight computer and throttle settings, signaling where Ethiopian authorities will argue the root cause lies.

 The Ethiopian interim report contrasted with a final report into the Lion Air crash by Indonesia which faulted Boeing’s design of cockpit software on the 737 MAX but also cited errors by airline workers and crew.

+Safety experts say most airliner accidents are caused by a cocktail of factors.

-Ethiopian authorities did not release the report at a press conference, and neither the Ministry of Transport nor the airline answered calls seeking comment.
+Ethiopian authorities did not release the report at a press conference, and neither the transport ministry nor the airline answered calls seeking comment.

-In a short statement, Boeing reiterated condolences to relatives and said it looked forward to seeing full details and formal recommendations in Ethiopia’s final report.
+In a short statement, Boeing reiterated condolences to relatives of victims and said it looked forward to seeing full details and formal recommendations in Ethiopia’s final report.

-“Boeing continues to provide technical assistance in support of the investigation, at the request of and under the direction of the U.S. National Transportation Safety Board,” it said.

 Passengers from 33 nations had been aboard the plane and families from many nations gathered in the capital of Addis Ababa ahead of a memorial at the crash site on Tuesday.